 While almost every brand today can find employees using social media to discuss their products, services, working conditions, and so on, the brands that achieve the most value deploy corporate resources to empower their employees in social media.

 Simply asking employees to parrot brand-generated messages through their personal social media may help the brand to gain small amounts of reach or engagement, but it is not a sustainable strategy for engaging audiences and developing relationships online.
-It is easy to do, so a lot of brands do it; however, that approach fails to respect the relationships betwSlide3een employees and their audiences, so it does nothing to help employees create a differentiated and effective presence online.
+It is easy to do, so a lot of brands do it; however, that approach fails to respect the relationships between employees and their audiences, so it does nothing to help employees create a differentiated and effective presence online.
 At the program level, design your training and support in 3 stages: Prepare, Manage and Reinforce.
 From an Individual level, program participants will advance along a continuium at their own rate and pace based on what they commit to.
 More details can be found in The Most Powerful Brand on Earth

 In general, the greatest potential value of socially empowered employees can be achieved only when the brand aligns employee activities in social media with brand goals.
 And you should do so across the organization.